Superintendent's Compendium of Designations, Closures, Permit Requirements, and Other Restrictions Imposed Under Discretionary Authority.

 - Campgrounds and Picnic Areas: Charcoal fires only for cooking.

-- Stewart Horse Camp: Wood and charcoal fires in park provided grills.
+- Point Reyes Horse Camp: Wood and charcoal fires in park provided grills.

 - The person attending the beach fire must have in his/her possession a valid permit.